pkivolowitz/asm_book/section_1/jump_tables/README.md

 **This is known as making the common case fast.**

 Making the common case fast is one of the Great Ideas in Computer Science.
-One, you would do well to remember no matter than language you're working with.
+One, you would do well to remember no matter what language you're working with.